Gilad Shalit prisoner exchange: Israel

-Palestinian territories
+Palestine

 Reactions to the swap deal in the Gaza Strip were positive in general, with some convinced Hamas could have achieved a better deal from its perspective.
 Shawan Jabrin, general director of Palestinian human rights organization Al Haq, said that the deportation of some prisoners to other countries "goes against the Geneva Conventions" and is part of an Israeli scheme to drive Palestinians out of the area.

 Huge crowds turned out to welcome the released prisoners in Gaza, chanting demands for militants to seize more Israeli soldiers.

 Following her release, Ahlam Tamimi gave an interview which was later posted on the Internet (as translated by MEMRI) in which she stated:

 I do not regret what happened.
 Absolutely not.
 This is the path.
 I dedicated myself to Jihad for the sake of Allah, and Allah granted me success.
 You know how many casualties there were [in the 2001 attack on the Sbarro pizzeria].
 This was made possible by Allah.
 Do you want me to denounce what I did?
 That's out of the question.
 I would do it again today, and in the same manner.

 In a public address delivered by Khalil Al-Khayeh, a member of the Hamas Gaza leadership, which aired on Al-Aqsa TV on 19 October 2011 (as translated by MEMRI), Al-Khayeh praised some of the released prisoners.
 Al-Khayeh praised Amir Sa'ud Salih Abu Sarhan and Ashraf Ba'louja for "stabbing the enemies of Allah" and Khalil Abu 'Elba who "drives a car, and crushes the enemies of Allah."
 He also praised Abd al-Hadi Rafa Ghanim for "divert[ing] a bus from its course and into a ravine near Jerusalem."
 He further added that "we mustn't forget the Knives Revolution...
 Our brothers Abd Al-Rahman Al-Dib and Khaled Al-Jei'di...
 In these streets, they would bring the Jews down, one after the other."

 In 2012, Hamas celebrated the anniversary of Gilad Shalit's release with a week of celebrations, and vowed to capture more Israeli soldiers.